YashviGarg/heart-rate-detection/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is open for viewing purposes only.
+No license is granted for use, modification, or distribution of this code.
+Please contact me directly if you have any questions.

 ## Contact